IBM/FfDL/README.md

 $CLI_CMD train etc/examples/tf-model/manifest.yml etc/examples/tf-model
 ```

-Congratulation, you had submitted your first job on FfDL.
+Congratulations, you had submitted your first job on FfDL.
 You can check your FfDL status either from the FfDL UI or simply run `$CLI_CMD list`

 > You can learn about how to create your own model definition files and `manifest.yaml` at [user guild](docs/user-guide.md#2-create-new-models-with-ffdl).